jcarah/looker_content_cleanup/readme.md

+# Warning

+The last_accessed_date for Looks can be misleading.
+It refers to the last time they were accessed directly, not when they were last accessed on a dashboard.
+Please avoid deleting Looks.
+A future iteration of these scripts will exclude Look-linked dashboard tiles.

 # Looker Content Cleanup

 A collection of scripts to help identify unused and broken content in Looker.
 In a future iteration, we'll include methods for removing such content.